When: Thu 12, or Fri 13 August 2021

 If your child attends a local primary school, you can bring your family along to DigCamp where you’ll get to take part in a real, live excavation with archaeologists from DigVentures.
 You’ll learn how to dig, make your own discoveries, and experience what it’s really like to be an archaeologist.
 It’s the perfect mini family adventure for kids and adults who want to get outdoors and discover history for themselves this summer!

-This event is suitable for any family with children aged 6-12 who attend a local primary school which is already working with Farmer John.
+This event is suitable for any family with children aged 6-12 who attend a local primary school.

-If your child does not attend a school that is already working with Farmer John, please check out our What’s On page for other events you can join in with.
+If your child does not attend a local primary school, please check out our What’s On page for other events you can join in with.

-If you have any trouble finding another adult to accompany additional children, please email email@example.com in advance.
+If you have any trouble finding another adult to accompany additional children, please email email@example.com in advance… we’ll do our best to bring in extra staff to help with supervision, but we need enough notice in advance to do this.

 We will be following all the latest rules and guidance that are relevant at the time of the dig, and will expect all participants to follow these as well as any additional policies we have in place to keep our team safe.